Course Schedule and Calendar of Assignments:

 "Kids & Fresh Food:" Except from The Future of Food (Ch 5 Disc 2)

-Readings: "Hunger Malnutrition and Poverty in the Contemporary US" Janet M. Fichen (FaC)
+Readings: "Hunger Malnutrition and Poverty in the Contemporary United States" Janet M. Fichen (FaC)

 "Beyond the Myth of Hunger: What Can we Do?"
 Frances M. Lappe and Joseph Collins (FaC)